 Continuous Integration

 Up until now, we have only discussed running tests from the command line on your local machine.
 But, you can also run your tests from a CI platform of your choice.
-As pestphp/pest is included in your Composer development dependencies, you can easily execute the vendor/bin/pest command within your CI platform's deployment pipeline.
+As pestphp/pest is included in your Composer development dependencies, you can easily execute the vendor/bin/pest --ci command within your CI platform's deployment pipeline.

 Example With GitHub Actions